 One disadvantage of the beach is the lack of trees and consequently shade, so be prepared for a hot day.
 In addition to the theater and triumphal gate, there is a necropolis (cemetery) containing Lycian graves, and a damaged basilica and public bath.
 Patara may be reached by car, bus, or taxi.
 From Ovakoy, take a cab (or hitch) for 3.5 kilometers to the village of Gelemis. which everyone names Patara.
 The beach is another kilometer south of the ruins of ancient Patara.

 Side was once a lovely and classic Turkish Mediterranean hamlet nestled among marble Roman remains on a 2-kilometer stretch of untouched beach about 65 kilometers east of Antalya or west of Alanya.
 However, tourism arrived with a fury in the 1980s, and while Side is still charming, it is now congested in the summer.
 The pristine white sand beaches, the coastal restaurants and cafes, the diversity of accommodation (from affordable tiny pensions to luxury hotels), and the stunning Hellenistic and Roman remains attract both Turks and tourists.
 Moreover, late April, May, early June, and October are the ideal months to visit Side.
-If you must visit during the summer, avoid weekends, when the entire city of Ankara descends on Side for a dip.
+If you must visit during the summer, avoid weekends, when the entire city of Ankara descends on the Side for a dip.
 You may reach here by car, bus, or minibus.
-Antalya and Alanya have buses and minibuses.
-Antalya’s airport located 55 kilometers west of Side.
+Antalya and Alanya have buses and minibusses.
+Antalya’s airport is located 55 kilometers west of Side.